Efficient energy use: Germany

-Efforts to reduce final energy consumption in transport sector have not been successful, with a growth of 1.7% between 2005–2014.
+Efforts to reduce final energy consumption in transport sector have not been successful, with a growth of 1.7% between 2005 and 2014.
 This growth is due to both road passenger and road freight transport.
 Both sectors increased their overall distance travelled to record the highest figures ever for Germany.
 Rebound effects played a significant role, both between improved vehicle efficiency and the distance travelled, and between improved vehicle efficiency and an increase in vehicle weights and engine power.

-On 3 December 2014, the German federal government released its National Action Plan on Energy Efficiency (NAPE).
+In 2014, the German federal government released its National Action Plan on Energy Efficiency (NAPE).

 The areas covered are the energy efficiency of buildings, energy conservation for companies, consumer energy efficiency, and transport energy efficiency.
-The policy contains both immediate and forward-looking measures.
 The central short-term measures of NAPE include the introduction of competitive tendering for energy efficiency, the raising of funding for building renovation, the introduction of tax incentives for efficiency measures in the building sector, and the setting up energy efficiency networks together with business and industry.
-German industry is expected to make a sizeable contribution.

-On 12 August 2016, the German government released a green paper on energy efficiency for public consultation (in German).
+In 2016, the German government released a green paper on energy efficiency for public consultation (in German).
 It outlines the potential challenges and actions needed to reduce energy consumption in Germany over the coming decades.
 At the document's launch, economics and energy minister Sigmar Gabriel said "we do not need to produce, store, transmit and pay for the energy that we save".
 The green paper prioritizes the efficient use of energy as the "first" response and also outlines opportunities for sector coupling, including using renewable power for heating and transport.
 Other proposals include a flexible energy tax which rises as petrol prices fall, thereby incentivizing fuel conservation despite low oil prices.